JonathanJustavino/quic-benchmark/README.md

 ```

-The following graphs are the two example pcap-files out of the first run.
+The following flowcharts are generated out of example pcap-files.
+This can be done in wireshark by opening a pcap file and then selecting Statistics&#8594;FlowGraph.
 Because QUIC outperformed TCP+TLS each time using nginx, we just show one example:

 | NGINX HTTP/3 QUIC | NGINX HTTP/2 TCP |
 | :---------------- | :--------------- |